Ruth Sheen: Television

 Sheen had recurring roles as Nanny Simmons in Berkeley Square (1998) and as Nurse Ethel Carr in the series Bramwell (1995–1998).
 She also appeared as four different characters in six episodes of The Bill between 1989 and 2004.
 Also in 2004 she appeared in Agatha Christie’s Marple “The Murder at the Vicarage” as Mrs Tarrant.

-She played Maureen Tacy in the series Doc Martin (2002) and appeared as Mrs Jones in the 2007 drama mini-series Fanny Hill, based on the erotic novel by John Cleland.
+She played Maureen Tacy in the series Doc Martin (2005) and appeared as Mrs Jones in the 2007 drama mini-series Fanny Hill, based on the erotic novel by John Cleland.

 She appeared in Agatha Christie’s Poirot “Elephants Can Remember” (2013) as Madame Rosentelle and in Misfits (TV Series) as Maggie.

 Sheen was the titular Elizabeth in "The Trial of Elizabeth Gadge", a 2015 episode of Inside No. 9.
 She has a supporting role as a pub landlord in the comedy series Brassic (2019–).
 Also in 2015. she appeared in the TV series Unforgotten as Lizzie Wilton and in 2016 in Midsomer Murders “Saints and Sinners” as Valerie Horton.
 In 2017, she acted in the TV mini-series Prime Suspect 1973 as Renee Bentley.

 In 2021, Sheen featured in the last episode of the miniseries It's a Sin.

 In 2022, Sheen appeared as secretary of private investigator C.B.
-Strike in season five of the series Strike.
+Strike starting in season five of the series Strike.